-At the BRICS Urbanisation Forum, the Premier noted that the effects of climate change in the province is no longer only a theory but a reality.
-She advised that the province had experienced some of the most devastating floods in recent history in April 2022, which killed over 400 people and caused damage worth billions of rands.
+At the BRICS Urbanisation Forum, it was noted that the effects of climate change in the province is no longer only a theory but a reality as the province had experienced some of the most devastating floods in recent history in April 2022, which killed over 400 people and caused damage worth billions of rands.
 The challenge, therefore, is to tackle Climate Change and its effects.
-The Premier said she believes that the task of major emerging economies, Brazil, Russia, India, China and South Africa is to play a significant role in localizing the Sustainable Development Goals (SDGs).
-This includes implementing actions at the local level to address all the challenges related to sustainable development, urban resilience and rapid urbanization.
-"As part of BRICS, we, too, can play a leading role locally and impact globally in climate mitigation, adaptation and resilience strategies."
-She said the call for collective action and partnership of all stakeholders, including government, labour, private sector and civil society, to be the driving force in mitigating the impact of climate change, is in line with the South African government's approach of the District Development Model (DDM).
 The Climate Change Communication Strategy was approved on the 4 October 2023 by the ESIEID Political Cluster.
 The Climate Change Council, the relevant AWGs, Department of Economic Development and Environmental Affairs (EDTEA) have been tasked by the Executive Council to develop a detailed implementation plan for climate change in the province to ensure that the strategy is implemented.
 The OTP Communication Warroom is also engaging through different media to create awareness on impact of climate change as part of the strategy.
 The Climate Change Strategy incorporates the following key thematic areas, each with one or more programmes, led by provincial and government departments, which will be monitored and evaluated through the KZN Climate Change Technical Committee and Council as well as the ESIEID Cluster:

+- Governance

-b) Policy and Planning
+- Policy and Planning

-- c) Finance
+- Finance

-- d) Knowledge, Information, Research and Communication
+- Knowledge, Information, Research and Communication

-- e) Biodiversity and Ecosystems
+- Biodiversity and Ecosystems

-- f) Disaster Risk Management including fire
+- Disaster Risk Management including fire

-- g) Marine and Coastal Zones
+- Marine and Coastal Zones

-- h) Agriculture, Forestry, Fisheries and Food Security
+- Agriculture, Forestry, Fisheries and Food Security

-- i) Human Health
+- Human Health

-- j) Transport and Public Infrastructure:
+- Transport and Public Infrastructure:

-- k) Energy:
+- Energy:

-- I) Industry and Manufacturing including Agro-processing
+- Industry and Manufacturing including Agro-processing

-- m) Mining
+- Mining

-- n) Tourism
+- Tourism

-- o) Monitoring and Evaluation
+- Monitoring and Evaluation